RobinhoodNock/Sendsimple/README.md

-This allows users to just input Sender / Recipient / Gift / Fee on Nockchain without needing to do additional steps to send
+This allows users to just input Sender / Recipient / Gift / Fee on Nockchain without needing to do additional steps to send Nock.

 How It Works: Step-by-Step
 1. Input Collection